seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 They are so.

 **POMPEY**
-Sit,–and some wine!
+Sit,--and some wine!
 A health to Lepidus!

 **LEPIDUS**
-I am not so well as I should be, but I’ll ne’er out.
+I am not so well as I should be, but I'll ne'er out.

 **DOMITIUS ENOBARBUS**
-Not till you have slept; I fear me you’ll be in till then.
+Not till you have slept; I fear me you'll be in till then.

 **LEPIDUS**
-Nay, certainly, I have heard the Ptolemies’
+Nay, certainly, I have heard the Ptolemies'
 pyramises are very goodly things; without
 contradiction, I have heard that.